Are you serious about learning Chinese, or looking to deepen your knowledge of China? Then you’ve come to the right place!

-Whether you’re learning hanzi, exploring ancient myths, brushing up on grammar, or trying to understand modern Chinese politics, you’ll find thoughtful recommendations across a range of topics, including my own graded reader Shadow Mouse.
+So whether you’re learning hanzi, exploring ancient myths, brushing up on grammar, or trying to understand modern Chinese politics, you’ll find recommendations across a range of topics, even my own graded reader Shadow Mouse.
 Each section highlights a few standout titles – accessible, insightful, and chosen with learners and curious readers in mind.
 Browse around, discover something new, and let these books bring you closer to the world of China.

 Chinese Graded Reader: The Tale of Shadow Mouse